Tammy Hui began her film production career in the early 1980s with Academy One Films Limited, one of the top production companies in Hong Kong.

 TONG BENG SNG

 Ian Hui is a Canadian-Hong Kong Film Director.
-Born in Vancouver, British Columbia, Ian later migrated to Hong Kong and grew up in the city and studied at the Chinese International School (“CIS”) until he went to University of Colorado Boulder, where he earned a Bachelor of Arts degree in Cinema Studies & Moving Image Arts.
+Born in Vancouver, British Columbia, he later migrated to Hong Kong and grew up in the city and studied in the International School System until he went to University of Colorado Boulder, where he earned a Bachelor of Arts degree in Cinema Studies & Moving Image Arts.

 Danny Hui has nearly forty years of diversified distribution, production and marketing experiences in the media business.
 As a distributor, he has distributed a wide variety of movies including Oscar best picture “The Deer Hunter”, Sam Peckinpah’s “Cross of Iron”, the cult movie "The Rocky Horror Picture Show", Tony Bill’s directorial debut "My Bodyguard" and Sophie Marceau’s "La Boum 2".